SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/sorting-lists.md

 ## Simple sorting

-Click once on a column heading to sort the list by this column in ascending order.
-Click once more to sort in descending order.
+Click a column heading to sort the list by this column in ascending order.
+Click again to sort in descending order.

 ## What would you like to do now?